ellenc0297/github-notes/README.md

 * **"This is a system that you can use to kep track of the history of a project as well as allow many people to collaborate on the project together."**

 ## Github
 What is Github?
-Github is a website where you can do projects that have version control on them
+Github is a website where you can do projects or a collaboration that have version control on them

 * Github can be called as website or web service
 * Github is a web service to sign up and have an account and do stuff, do Git things, on server, on a website (what I'm doing right now?)